dailydotdev/daily/README.md

 * 📱Read anywhere
 * 🔖 Read when you want

-## Projects
+## 🌲 Daily Projects

-Daily might look pretty simple on the surface but actually it is powered by several services, some might be big and legacy and other micro and easy to maintain.
-We would like to guide you through the different repositories so you can get by the codebase.
+Daily might look simple on the surface but actually it is powered by a complex and robust system of different applications.
+It contains several services, some are big, others are micro and easy to maintain.
+Below is the list of different projects that we maintain under Daily.

-### Community & Docs
+### 🙌 Community & Docs

-* [daily](https://github.com/dailynowco/daily) - This is the repository you are currently at and it is actually the repository with overall documentation, community ideas, suggestions and whatnot.
+*  [daily](https://github.com/dailynowco/daily) - This is the repository you are currently at.
+It serves as a central place for all the projects.
+It contains documentation, community ideas, suggestions, and whatnot.

-### Frontend
+### 🎨 Frontend

-* [daily-apps](https://github.com/dailynowco/daily-apps) - Monorepo with all the frontend related projects since Daily 2.0, our Vue components library, API encapsulation library, obviously Daily extension and others.
+* [daily-apps](https://github.com/dailynowco/daily-apps) - Monorepo with all the frontend related projects since Daily 2.0 — Vue components library, API encapsulation library, Daily extension and everything related to frontend.

-* [daily-go](https://github.com/dailynowco/daily-go) - Our Daily Go webapp, with a story like interface (called toilet mode) and user's bookmarks.
+* [daily-go](https://github.com/dailynowco/daily-go) - Progressive web app (PWA) called **Daily Go** for mobile devices.
+It comes with a story like interface, called **toilet mode**.
+You can also manage

-### Backend
+### 🏗 Backend

-* [daily-api](https://github.com/dailynowco/daily-api) - Started as a monolith API service and slowly has been split apart to different services.
-Currently the target domain is to manage content related data such as posts, feeds, tags, etc.
+* [daily-api](https://github.com/dailynowco/daily-api) - A monolith API service, being slowly split apart to different services.
+It manages content related data such as posts, feeds, tags, etc.
 * [daily-redirector](https://github.com/dailynowco/daily-redirector) - Service for redirecting visitors from Daily custom links to the original link.
 * [daily-gateway](https://github.com/dailynowco/daily-gateway) - API gateway which receives all traffic and forward it to the relevant services after authenticating and authorizing the request.
 * [daily-monetization](https://github.com/dailynowco/daily-monetization) - Serving ads from different providers including CodeFund, BuySellAds and self-hosted campaigns.
 * [daily-functions](https://github.com/dailynowco/daily-functions) - Monorepo with Cloud Functions which mostly take care of ingesting new content but also web push and others.

-## Want to help?

-Looking to contribute to Daily?
-Awesome!
-We are glad to hear it, check out our [guidelines](https://github.com/dailynowco/daily/blob/master/CONTRIBUTING.md).

-## Architecture
+## 🏛 Architecture

 <p align="center">
     <img src="/assets/arch.png" alt="Daily architecture" width="700">